Table of contents

 Go here, type in your URL, and voila!

-You will be shown, for different devices sizes, how your website looks.
+For different device sizes, you will be shown how your website looks.

 The Importance Of UX(User Experience) On Your Website

-Gone are the days when the only thing needed to rank where design and technical savvy(although those things are still important)
+Gone are the days when the only thing needed to rank were design and technical savvy(although those things are still important)

-Nowadays, User experience is a TOP aspect of your site that needs to be addressed on a regular basis.
+Nowadays, User experience is a TOP aspect of your site that needs to be addressed regularly.

 How Can I Improve Mobile User Experience On My Website?

-We have already covered a number of strategies that when done together, will improve the overall user experience for every visitor to your website.
+We have already covered several strategies that, when done together, will improve the overall user experience for every visitor to your website.

 A-Make Sure Your Mobile Content Is Not Hard To Get Through

-There is a big difference between taking 5 to 10 minutes to read through the answer to your question, and having to read through a 25-minute essay on the same subject.
+There is a big difference between taking 5 to 10 minutes to read through the answer to your question and reading through a 25-minute essay on the same subject.

 According to Consumerwebwatch, it takes a regular visitor to your website 0.05 seconds to judge whether or not their question is being answered.

-Make sure all your content can be read through in as easy a format as possible.
-In fact, aim for an 8th-grade reading level when putting together your content.
+Make sure all your content can be read through in as accessible a format as possible.
+Aim for an 8th-grade reading level when putting together your content.